 - whether something is a failure depends on how you view it.
 She rather views all as experiences and lessons

-Wakamiya is truly a lifelong learner, and she is eager to nourish such growth mindset in others.
+Wakamiya is truly a lifelong learner, and her living examples serve to nourish a growth mindset in others including myself.

 an action-based lifestyle